 Keep Doing Some Things Manually

 Mix automated refreshes with manual activity.
 Answer messages yourself.
-Manually list new items.
-Like and comment on other sellers' posts by hand.
-A profile that shows nothing but perfectly timed automated refreshes and zero human interaction looks exactly like what it is.
+List new items by hand.
+Like and comment on other sellers' posts the old-fashioned way.
+A profile with nothing but perfectly timed refreshes and zero human interaction looks exactly like what it is.
+The manual noise makes the automated activity harder to distinguish.

 Warning Signs to Watch